canonical/mir/doc/android_new_device_bringup.md

 Reporting Problems
 -----------------
-If any of the above tests crash, hang, or experience a problem, the mir team wants to help fix it.
+If any of the above tests crash, hang, or experience a problem, the Mir team wants to help fix it.
 When diagnosing an android problem, these logs are most helpful:
- - The log of the mir program when it crashes with the "Additional Android Information".
+ - The log of the Mir program when it crashes with the "Additional Android Information".
- - A stacktrace from where mir has crashed or hung.
+ - A stacktrace from where Mir has crashed or hung.
  - The logcat from /system/bin/logcat at the time of the problem
  - The kernel log from dmesg at the time of the problem.